raganwald/braythwayt.com/_posts/2016-01-03-advice-to-a-beginner.md

 ---
-title: "Advice for a Beginner Developer"
+title: "My Advice for a Programming Beginner"
 layout: default
 ---